 Seattle Dog Bite Lawyers

-The old saying goes that dog is a man’s best friend.
+As the old saying goes, a dog is a man’s best friend.
 But the truth is that dogs are not always harmless or friendly.
-Some dogs are aggressive, territorial, and even violent—some by nature and others by circumstances or lack of proper training.
+Some dogs are aggressive, territorial and even violent – some by nature and others by circumstances or lack of proper training.

 According to the U.S. Centers for Disease Control and Prevention, about 4.5 million Americans are bitten by dogs each year.
 Of those dog bite victims, 799,700 victims needed medical care, and about 6,000 people were hospitalized due to the dog bites.

 These statistics do not prove that dogs are inherently dangerous.
 Instead, they illustrate that we should not take a dog’s friendliness for granted and that, in some circumstances, people can be seriously injured from interactions with dogs.